caitaozhan/stress/README.md

 Unlike other benchmarks, my benchmark's performance metric **has actual meanings**.
 The metric is the **runtime (in seconds) of completing some number of tasks concurrently**, and each task is fixed -- repeating $10\times10$ matrix multiplication $10^7$ times.

 # How to Run the Benchmark
 Stress a CPU by small matrix multiplication.
 I observe that **small matrix multiplication in NumPy only uses a single core**.
+Before running the benchmark, please close most, if not all, of your existing programs.
 To start the benchmark, please run the following in the terminal:
 ```
 python stress.py -t 1 2 4 6 8 12 16
 ```